Angel (Madonna song): Chart performance

 After its release, "Angel" debuted on the Billboard Hot 100 at number 48 on the issue dated April 27, 1985, while her previous single "Crazy for You" was at number-two on the chart.
 After ten weeks, "Angel" reached a peak position of five on the chart.
 The song tied Madonna with Olivia Newton-John, as the female artist with the most consecutive top-five hits on the Hot 100 at that time.
 "Angel" debuted on the Adult Contemporary chart for the issue dated May 11, 1985, and reached a peak of five.
 The song debuted at number 40 on the Hot Dance Club Songs chart on June 1, 1985, and reached the top after three weeks.
 It also charted on a number of Billboard charts, such as reaching the top of the Hot Dance Singles Sales and the Hot R&B/Hip-Hop Songs chart at position 71.
 On July 30, 1985, "Angel" and "Into the Groove" were together certified gold by the Recording Industry Association of America (RIAA) for the shipment of one million copies across United States—the requirement for a gold single prior to 1989.
 It was the first 12-inch single to be certified gold, since Frankie Smith's "Double Dutch Bus" (1981).
 "Angel/Into the Groove" placed at number 81 on the year-end chart for 1985, with Madonna becoming the top pop artist for the year.

-In Canada, the song debuted at number 80 on the RPM issue dated May 4, 1985.
-After eight weeks, the song reached a peak of five on the chart.
-"Angel" was present on the chart for 25 weeks and ranked at number 56 on the 1985 RPM Year-end chart.
+In Canada, the song debuted at number 80 on the RPM Top Singles issue dated May 4, 1985.
+Seven weeks later, the song reached its peak at number five on the chart.
+"Angel" was present on the chart for a total of 25 weeks and ranked at number 56 on the 1985 RPM Year-end chart.
 The song was released in the United Kingdom with "Burning Up" as its B-Side, and debuted at number ten on the UK Singles Chart on September 9, 1985.
 It reached a peak of five next week, and was present for a total of 12 weeks on the chart.
 According to the Official Charts Company, the song has sold 205,000 copies there.
 In Australia, "Angel" charted as a combined single with "Into the Groove" and topped the Kent Music Report chart for four weeks.
 It was the second highest selling single of 1985 in Australia.
 The song reached the top 20 in the charts of Belgium, Ireland, Netherlands, New Zealand, Spain, Switzerland and the European Hot 100 Singles.